Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Classical Dicke model and phase space

 By substituting the coordinates $\mathbf{x}_{\text{gs}}$ from Eq.~\eqref{eqn:superradiant_phase_stationary_point} in the equations above, we obtain the following results for the normal and superradiant phase,

 The behavior of $j_{z}$ and $n$ as a function of coupling parameter $\gamma$ is shown in Figs.~\ref{fig:classical_ground_state_energy}(c) and~\ref{fig:classical_ground_state_energy}(d), respectively.
 The figures show an abrupt change for both expectation values in the thermodynamic limit ($\mathcal{N}\to\infty$) at the critical value $\gamma_{\text{c}}$.
 For $\gamma < \gamma_{\text{c}}$, the expectation values are constant, while for $\gamma > \gamma_{\text{c}}$, they become proportional to the number of atoms within the system $\mathcal{N}$.
 This abrupt change for both quantities marks the QPT.
+The finite-size scaling of these and other quantities at the critical coupling parameter has been calculated in Ref.~\cite{Vidal2006EPL}.

 To better visualize the properties of the QPT, we minimize $h_{\text{D}}(\textbf{x})$ over $(q,p)$ by setting $\partial h_{\text{D}}(\textbf{x})/\partial q=0$ and $\partial h_{\text{D}}(\textbf{x})/\partial p=0$ [see Eqs.~\eqref{eqn:hamilton_dicke_q} and~\eqref{eqn:hamilton_dicke_p} with $\gamma_{-}=\gamma_{+}=\gamma$].
 In the same way, we minimize $h_{\text{D}}(\textbf{x})$ over $(Q,P)$ with $\partial h_{\text{D}}(\textbf{x})/\partial Q=0$ and $\partial h_{\text{D}}(\textbf{x})/\partial P=0$ [see Eqs.~\eqref{eqn:hamilton_dicke_Q} and~\eqref{eqn:hamilton_dicke_P} with $\gamma_{-}=\gamma_{+}=\gamma$].
 By substituting the solution of each pair of equations in Eq.~\eqref{eqn:classical_dicke_hamiltonian}, we obtain a semiclassical expression for the minimum energy constrained to fixed values of the atomic $(Q,P)$ and the bosonic $(q,p)$ variables,